tinygo-org/tinygo-site/content/docs/reference/microcontrollers/nano-rp2040.md

     tinygo flash -target=nano-rp2040 [PATH TO YOUR PROGRAM]
     ```

-- The Nano RP2040 board should restart and then begin running your program.
+- The Nano RP2040 board should restart and run your program.

 ### Troubleshooting